sukualam/sedotpress/README.md

 Latest releases: https://github.com/sukualam/sedotpress/releases

 ## Installing:
-Copy "index.php", "data", "comment" in root directory "/"
+* Copy "index.php", "data", "comment" in root directory "/"

-Edit some configuration in index.php, save it
+* Edit some configuration in index.php, save it

-chmod 777 /data & /comment
+* Make sure folder "data" & "comment" writable (you can chmod it)

-JOS :)
+* You ready to go

-####Just Note: if you place it on sub dir like "/blog", you also need edit .htaccess
+* (Just Note: if you place it on sub dir like "/blog", you also need edit .htaccess)

 ## Recent Changelog